ibm-cloud-docs/key-protect/settings-key-create-import-access.md

     indicates that the keyCreateImportAccess policy was updated for your service instance.

-3. Optional: Verify that the keyCreateImportAccess policy was updated by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance.
+3. Optional: Verify that the keyCreateImportAccess policy was disabled by retrieving the policy details for your {{site.data.keyword.keymanagementserviceshort}} instance.

     ```sh
     $ curl -X GET \